-Simu and Kere spent the night in tears.
-When comes the dawn, their two-year-old boy, Dexjo, would no longer be theirs.
+December 4, 1861, Irian Jaya Simu and Kere spent the night in tears.
+When the dawn arrives, their two-year-old boy, Dexjo, would no longer be theirs.
 He had been chosen to become the Peace Child.
-While everyone else rejoiced that the Mauri tribe had accepted the agreement, Simu and Kere just could not get into the spirit of the celebration.…
+While everyone else rejoiced that the Mauri tribe had accepted the agreement, Simu and Kere just could not get into…